 We recognise that infrastructure for research is just as important as outcomes.
 That’s why, since our founding, we’ve provided funding for five research centres in England and Scotland, including the UCL Cancer Institute in London.

 We also host and fund a range of scientific conferences and meetings every year, bringing world leading experts together to promote shared learning and collaboration.

 We understand the devastation children and families face when they receive a cancer diagnosis and we want to offer them support when they need it most.
 Because of your support, we’ve accomplished some incredible things in the last three decades.
 Watch our new video to find out more.

-Thank you for your support in 2019.
-Please download and read the below reports to learn about our achievements in 2019 and the impact we’ve had on children with cancer and their families.
+Thank you for your support in 2022.
+You can read our Trustees’ report and financial statements 2022 here.
+Please read the below report to learn about our achievements in 2022 and the impact we’ve had on children with cancer and their families.

 Thank you for your incredible support in 2020.
 Trustees’ report and financial statements 2020.